ATTEND A WORKSHOP.

 Kingian Non-Violence teaches it's students very important skills to confront injustice in a nonviolent manner.
 It provides a structure for conflict resolution that is rooted in the best aspects of philosophers and spiritual leaders such as Gandhi, Tolstoy, Dr. King, and others who promote The Beloved Community.

-REGISTER FOR A WORKSHOP BY RSVP'ING BELOW.
+REGISTER FOR AN EVENT BY RSVP'ING BELOW.

 Kingian Nonviolence & Conflict Reconciliation